How will i know its time to euthanize my pet?

 Private cremation: Your pet will be privately cremated and the ashes will be placed in a container for you.
 If you are not spreading the ashes and would like a special urn for the ashes to be placed in, there are many websites available with a variety of urns that you can select from.

 Summit Mobile Veterinary Service uses the Summit County Animal Shelter’s cremation services and will transport your pet to this facility.
 We have personally viewed their process and feel confident that they offer professional, ethical services.
-They will treat your pet’s remains with dignity and respect.
-They can provide prices to you for their services, and you will pay them directly for their services.
-Summit County Animal Shelter’s phone number is 970-668-3230.

 If you’d like, you may also transport your pet to the Summit County Animal Shelter or a crematory of your choice.
 Many crematories will allow the family to be present during the cremation of the pet.
 Please contact the crematory ahead of time to schedule this service.